B.A., Columbia University

 Elizabeth Weeks Leonard joined the Georgia Law faculty in 2011.
 She presently serves as the university's associate provost for faculty affairs and holds the Charles H. Kirbo Chair in Law.
-Her teaching and research interests include health care financing and regulation, and public health law.
+Her teaching and research interests include torts, health law, health care financing and regulation, and public health law.
 From 2018 to 2020, she served as the law school's associate dean for faculty development.

 Prior to coming to UGA, Leonard served on the faculty at the University of Kansas School of Law.
 During her time there, she was honored with the Howard M. and Susan Immel Award for Teaching Excellence and with the Meredith Docking Faculty Scholar Award, a university-wide honor for faculty who have distinguished themselves early in their careers.
 Additionally, she has served as a visiting professor at the University of the Pacific McGeorge School of Law and at Georgia Law.

 Her scholarship includes the book Healthism: Health Status Discrimination and the Law (with J. Roberts) (Cambridge University Press, 2018) and a health law casebook The Law of American Health Care (with N. Huberfield and K. Outterson), now in its second edition.
 She has also published numerous articles, including pieces in the Georgia Law Review, the Boston University Law Review, the Hofstra Law Review, the University of Pennsylvania Journal of Constitutional Law, the Washington University Law Review and the North Carolina Law Review.
 She was also recognized as one of four emerging health law scholars nationwide by the American Society of Law, Medicine & Ethics with its Health Law Scholars Award in 2005.
-Leonard currently serves as secretary for the Association of American Law Schools Section on Law, Medicine, and Health Care and serves as co-editor of the Health Law Section of the online journal Jotwell.
+Leonard currently serves as chair of the Association of American Law Schools Section on Law, Medicine, and Health Care and serves as co-editor of the Health Law Section of the online journal Jotwell.